sg893052/sonic-buildimage/platforms/pddf/pddf_developer_guide.md

 	}
 }
 ```
--   This file can also represent any platform-dependent information which might be used by pddf generic plugins.
+-   This file can also represent any platform-dependent information which might be used by pddf generic device-object class.
 E.g. In a FAN controller, duty_cycle to pwm conversion is platform and fan-controller dependent.
 The mathematical formula can be represented in the JSON file as shown above.

 ## Custom Vendor Driver Extensions
 PDDF drivers are generic but it is literally impossible to have a generic implementation for any device driver which can cover all the HW platform vendors.
 Keeping this in mind, PDDF also provides a mechanism for HW vendors to define custom implementation for some of the key functions and hook them with PDDF.
 Currently the custom vendor extension driver extension is available for FAN, PSU and Optics components.